Derivative work: The fair use defense in derivative work cases

 In Sega Enterprises, Ltd. v.
 Accolade, Inc., the court excused Accolade from copyright infringement liability on fair use grounds.
 Nintendo and Sega produced video game consoles.
 Each stored the games in plastic cartridges that provided game data to the consoles.
 By way of analogy, the Sega hardware console's "platform" differed from Nintendo's, as a Macintosh platform differs from that of a PC.
 Hence, a video game cartridge that works on one system does not work on the other.
 Sega and Nintendo sought to "license" access to their hardware platforms, and each company developed software "locks" to keep out cartridges that did not have the proper "key."
 Accolade sought a license from Sega for its key, but negotiations broke down over price.
 Accolade then decided to reverse engineer Sega's lock and key system.
 To do so, it had to download (copy) all of the computer code from Sega's product and disassemble it (translate it from machine code into human-readable assembly).
 Accolade succeeded and began to market new video games that it independently wrote, which were capable of being operated in Sega consoles.
 This led to copyright infringement litigation, in which Sega alleged that the downloading was improper copying (reproduction) of Sega's code.
 The court held that Sega was trying to use the copyright in its computer code to maintain a monopoly over the sale of video games, to which it was not legally entitled.
 Accolade downloaded the computer code only to ascertain how the lock worked, so that it could make a key that would permit its games to work in Sega consoles.
 The court held that such a use was fair use: "We conclude that where disassembly is the only way to gain access to the ideas and functional elements embodied in a copyrighted computer program and where there is a legitimate reason for seeking such access, disassembly is a fair use of the copyrighted work, as a matter of law."
-However, note that since the passage of the anti-circumvention statutes contained in the DMCA, further court cases involving the fair-use defense of such activities have yet to be actually litigated.
+However, since the passage of the anti-circumvention statutes contained in the DMCA, further court cases involving the fair-use defense of such activities have yet to be actually litigated.